ANDREI CERVANTES

 THE QUESTION

-How might we cohesively transform the way sellers engage with clients?
+How might we continue transforming the way sellers engage with clients, but in a unified manner?

 THE DISCOVERY

-Eleven siloed global teams with the same goal, working on ~100 overlapping, even contradicting work streams.
+Eleven siloed global teams with the same goal, working on about 100 overlapping, even contradicting work streams.

 THE APPROACH

-Created, rapidly iterated on and delivered a highly custom, first-of-its-kind workshop that captured each team’s human-centered objectives, outlined all supporting mechanisms, normalized mechanisms for apples-to-apples comparison, grouped mechanisms by user and intent, identified opportunities for collaboration or omission, roadmapped an actionable and unified plan.
+Created and delivered a first-of-its-kind workshop.
+Activities captured each team’s human-centered objectives, outlined supporting mechanisms, and grouped mechanisms by user and intent.
+Then identified opportunities for cross-team collaboration and roadmapped a unified plan.

 THE OUTCOME